 Winter in Montreal can be nothing short of enchanting for visitors, even if locals tend to dread the colder and shorter days.
 It's true, the season can drag on for half of the year, from November to mid-April, and winter blues can set in if you don't take a few precautions.

-Luckily, that joie de vivre Montrealers are known for never quite extinguishes itself, and many enjoy its seasonal sports, winter-themed cuisine, and assorted comforts.
-Below are just a few of the season's finest perks.
+Luckily, that joie de vivre Montrealers are known for never entirely extinguishes.
+There are many ways to enjoy seasonal sports, winter-themed cuisine, and the season's finest perks.